mro/ShaarliGo/README.md

 ## Install / Update

-If the webserver is Linux 64 bit Apache (the 98% case for shared hosting):
+If the webserver is Apache (Linux, 64 bit, set up and running, modules cgi and rewrite):

 1. Download http://purl.mro.name/Linux-x86_64/shaarli.cgi,
-2. copy to your webspace,
+2. copy this single file to your webspace,
-3. set file permissions (chmod) to numeric 555 (readonly + executable for all),
+3. set it's file permissions (chmod) to numeric 555 (readonly + executable for all),
 4. visit in your browser: http://my.web.space/subdir/shaarli.cgi,

 done!
 For lighttpd see `static/app/lighttpd.conf`.